 In this article, I will guide you the steps and the documents needed for crossing into Laos via Thai-Laos Friendship bridge 1 at Nong Khai.
-However, this would be also generally applicable for all Laos Border crossing overland by motorcycle and I’ll share based on my personal experience from my 6 Nation’s Borders Ride.
+However, this would be also generally applicable for all Laos Border crossing overland by motorcycle/car and I’ll share based on my personal experience.

 Important Note 1: It seems, from March 2017, they seem to have dusted off the old rule book & no foreign motorcycle less than 250cc can cross into Laos.
-Based on feedback from others, this rule only applies to all (4) Thai-Lao Friendship bridges border crossing and you may have luck at the smaller border but I just can’t confirm!
 Laos border crossing rules changes from time to time and no one knows about it until someone has been denied entry.
+I had luck accessing Laos with my 171CC scooter in March 2017 and 500CC motorcycle (Malaysian registered) in September 2019 via Friendship bridge 1 (Nong Khai).

 Important Note 2: No rental, Friend’s etc Motorcycle / Car is allowed.
 It has to be registered on your own name.
 Alternatively, you can also get cheap thrifty car rental in Laos.